Sh720-bil/infrastructure-as-a-code/README.md

 # infrastructure-as-a-code
-automate our own infra structure like
+automate our own infra structure like aws,azure....